 For more information or if you have any questions, email firstname.lastname@example.org.

-The application for the pilot group of 2021-22 TS Certificate students will be due on September 30, 2021.
-It will consist of an application form; a CV; and a transcript of Yale graduate coursework taken thus far.
-After completing the Certificate Application, please send your CV and transcript of courses taken (if applicable) in pdf format to firstname.lastname@example.org.
+The application for the TS Certificate can be made at any time.
+It will consist of an application form (see below); a CV; and a transcript of Yale graduate coursework taken thus far.
+After completing the Certificate Application, please send your CV and transcript of courses taken (if applicable) in pdf format to email@example.com.

 Graduate Certificate Summer Funding

 In collaboration with the Whitney Humanities Center, the Translation Initiative is pleased to offer a limited amount of summer funding to complete capstone projects, or to support important next steps in research or practice.
 Priority will be given to current graduate certificate students, but we may also grant available funding to other applicants with excellent and compelling cases.
-We will begin considering applications in January, 2022 and will notify recipients in March.
+Applications open on March 1, 2024 and must be submitted along with a current CV by April 21, 2024.
+We will notify recipients in April, 2024.
+In early fall, fellowship recipients will be expected to submit a brief report (no more than a page) summarizing their experiences and planned next steps.
+For more information, email firstname.lastname@example.org.

 The Yale Literary Translators Collective